zwaldowski/AZCoreRecord/README.md

 ## Performing Core Data operations on Threads

-Available only on iOS 4.0 and Mac OS X 10.6.
+Available starting on iOS 4.0 and Mac OS X 10.6.

 Paraphrasing the [Apple documentation on Core Data and Threading]("http://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdConcurrency.html#//apple_ref/doc/uid/TP40003385-SW1"), you should always:

 * Use a new, dedicated `NSManagedObjectContext` instance for every thread.
-* Use an instance of your `NSManagedObjects` that is local for the new `NSManagedObjectContext`.
+* Use an instance of your `NSManagedObject` that is local for the new `NSManagedObjectContext`.
 * Notify other contexts that the background is updated or saved.

-The Magical Record library is trying to make these steps more reusable with the following methods:
+Magical Record library is trying to make these steps more reusable with the following methods:

-	+ (void) performSaveDataOperationWithBlock:(CoreDataBlock)block;
+	+ (void) saveDataWithBlock: (MRContextBlock)block;
-	+ (void) performSaveDataOperationInBackgroundWithBlock:(CoreDataBlock)block;
+	+ (void) saveDataInBackgroundWithBlock:(MRContextBlock)block;

-`CoreDataBlock` is typedef’d as:

-	typedef void (^CoreDataBlock)(NSManagedObjectContext *);
+An `MRContextBlock` is a non-returning block that has an automatically-generated `NSManagedObjectContext` passed as an argument.

 All the boilerplate operations that need to be done when saving are done in these methods.
 To use this method from the *main thread*: